-In this section, we introduce two variations of Proximal Policy Optimization (PPO) [36] which distinctly leverage the robot's morphological symmetry, namely: PPO with data-augmentation in training (PPOaug) and PPO with hard equivariance/invariance constraints on neural networks (PPOeqic).
+In this section, we introduce two variations of Proximal Policy Optimization (PPO) [37] which distinctly leverage the robot's morphological symmetry, namely: PPO with data-augmentation (PPOaug) and PPO with hard equivariance/invariance symmetry constraints (PPOeqic).
 We will compare these variants with a vanilla PPO implementation as a baseline.
-We opt out symmetric loss function, another method to augment the training process, as it has been consistently outperformed by PPOaug, as prior work [8] shows.
-To build the symmetry representations ρ_S and ρ_A , we leverage open-sourced repositories MorphoSymm [9] and ESCNN [37].
+To build the symmetry representations $\rho_s$ and $\rho_A$ needed to perform data augmentation and to construct equivariant/invariant NNs, we rely on the open-source repositories MorphoSymm [9] and ESCNN [38].